janscience/Teensy_Amp/R5.0/README.md

   fake signals on channels without input, resembling the negative input on another channel.
 Also the average over all recorded signals is zero: mean(CHx - mean(CHx)) = mean(CHx) - mean(CHx) = 0.
-  The larger the number of input channels, the closer mean(CHx) to zero.
+  The larger the number of input channels, the more channels might have no signal, the closer mean(CHx) to zero.
-- The ground will not only be set by the common mode of the signal, but also by other loads in the system.
-The latter will still be present in the single ended measurement.
+- The ground is not only be set by the common mode of the signal, but also by other loads in the system.
+The latter is still present in the single ended measurement.
 See below for improved common mode rejection.

-What we want, however, is a measurement of CHx.
+What we want, however, is a monopolar measurement of CHx.
 We would get this with a fixed GND that is independent of the input potentials.
-We somehow need to stabilize the ground.
+Thus, we somehow need to stabilize the ground:

-- electrodes in a tank: connect amplifier ground to ground of building.
+- Electrodes in a tank: connect amplifier ground to ground of building.
 Test it!
-- otherwise: use a reference electrode.
+- Otherwise: use a reference electrode.
 Again...
 Details?
 Could be optional!

 Common mode rejection could be improved like this: